A-Level Chemistry Bonding Revision Notes

 6 marksView mark scheme hint▾

-Explain how metallic bonding contributes to the conductivity of metals.
+Explain how metallic bonding contributes to the electrical conductivity of metals.
 [4 marks]

 4 marksView mark scheme hint▾